ondratu/formiko/README.rst

 NetBSD
 ~~~~~~
+On NetBSD is not GtkSpell, which is for next 1.3.x version.
+So Formiko works only to 1.2.x version.

 NetBSD use pkgsrc, so some binaries are stored in ``/usr/pkg/bin`` directory.
 Formiko call vim and gvim directly.
 If you want to use vim version with
 pkgsrc, you must fix ``VIM_PATH`` variable in ``formiko/vim.py`` file.